 - Go for stir-fries with chicken/prawns/beef/tofu and opt for steamed noodles with lots of veg

-- Try the spicy chicken and spicy mushrooms instead of things like deep-fried spring/egg rolls
+- Try the spicy chicken or spicy mushrooms instead of things like deep-fried spring/egg rolls

-- Take it easy on the thai green curries that are often based with coconut or peanut sauces
+- Take it easy on the thai curries that are often based with rich coconut or peanut sauces

 Fish and chips

 - The thicker the chip, the less fat it absorbs during the cooking.
 Homemade thick-cut chips usually contain about 7% fat.
 Thinner cut chips usually contain around 15% fat.
 Chips are not the healthiest option to go for, but if you really want some chips with your meal, go for a thicker cut, and have a smaller portion.

 - Fish is a healthy option, and with potatoes make a filling nutritious meal.
 Fried in batter though, it can contain a lot of fat.
-Why not ask for bread, mushy peas or baked beans to fill up and get the balance right?
+Ask for bread, mushy peas or baked beans to fill up and get the balance right.

 - Lean meat/chicken/fish/turkey are good filling options with lots of salad to accompany